Nictiz/Nictiz-R4-zib2020/util/qaAutomation/README.md

 This is quite a lengthy step.
 If there's just a change in one of the scripts, the `--no-cache` option can be omitted

+## Interactive vs. batch mode

+By using the `--menu` flag, you will get a terminal menu where you can pick all settings and select the stept to perform.
+The default is to run in batch mode, where Docker will exit after performing the required steps.

 ## Terminology checking and the Nationale Terminologieserver

 ### Dual checking using the Nationale Terminologieserver